 3. Love in Islam

-While love and mercy are two major cornerstones in a Muslim marriage, they are deeper than just the romantic euphoric love that is common nowadays.
+While love and mercy are two major cornerstones in a Muslim marriage and they are deeper than just the romantic euphoric love that is common nowadays.
 Love in Islam is sacred.
-It is guarded by shariah (Islamic law) through a legal marriage where rights and respect are preserved.
-Thus, cultivating a nourishing environment for a healthy relationship.
+And above all, it is guarded by shariah (Islamic law) through a legal marriage where rights and respect are preserved.
+Because it needs to cultivate a nourishing environment for a healthy relationship.

 4. Meaning of Nikah